laqroix/deep-music-visualizer/README.md

-# Additional
+# Notes about the Update
-This version additionally requires Pillow, https://pypi.org/project/Pillow/, and includes an extra optional command line argument:
+This version also requires Pillow, https://pypi.org/project/Pillow/, and includes an extra optional command line argument:

 --store_frames